Skip to main content

 Rate Limiting

-• Description: Gitlab enforces API rate limits.
+• Description: GitLab enforces API rate limits.

 • Impact: Large organizations with many repositories may hit rate limits.